Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/installation.md

 # Installation Epicweb.Optimizely.AIAssistant

+The installation should be done by a developer who has access to the source code of your solution.

 Install it thru nuget package management:  https://nuget.optimizely.com/package/?id=Epicweb.Optimizely.AIAssistant

 For demo and evaluation, the only required configuration is to include the **AI**HINT attribute for the property.